 - John Gray's Cave Canoeing Tour in Phang Nga Bay

 Jewellery shops in Phuket

-Thai silver jewelry is often modeled after the traditional designs of the hilltribes of Northern Thailand, with bracelets particularly stunning examples of hilltribe silverwork.
-Modern styles of bracelets, as well as pendants, necklaces, beads and rings can also be found.
-Most silver sold is labeled '925', which means that it is made of 92.5% pure silver.
+Thai silver jewellery is often modelled after the traditional designs of the hill tribes of Northern Thailand, with bracelets particularly stunning examples of hill tribe silverwork.
+Modern styles of bracelets, as well as pendants, necklaces, beads, and rings can also be found.
+Most silver sold is labelled '925', which means that it's made of 92.5% pure silver.
 Silver bowls, boxes, cigarette cases and vases are widely available.

 Pearls in Phuket

 Cultured pearls, produced locally at Naka Noi Island are also a good buy.
 You can find them at many local shops in Phuket City, specialist jewellery places, or right on the island where they are cultured.
 Tours leave daily to Naka Noi Island and include a pearl demonstration and the opportunity to buy at discounted prices.

 The Gems Gallery and Wang Talang are large stores devoted almost exclusively to jewellery.
 The range, especially at Gems Gallery, is huge, with modern European and Asian styles and certificates issued when you buy.
 Located on the bypass road on the edge of Phuket City, near Tesco-Lotus.
 For lovers of rare and antique jewellery, The Banyan Tree Galleries feature interesting pieces from around Asia.